mohamedSabry0/weather_app/code-design.md

 ### General JavaScript Code Requirements
 - The number of changes/updates to the DOM should be kept to a minimum, as they are very expensive for the browser.
 - The application logic should be separated from DOM manipulation tasks.
 - Object destructuring should be used to get the values from an object.
-To help avoiding unnecessary code.
+To help to avoid unnecessary code.

 ### Description Of Responsibilities Of Main files